 At pladis we are committed to creating an inclusive workplace where every team member can be themselves.
 This is brought to life on a daily basis through our Inclusion, Diversity & Equity plans, which have been our focus for a number of years.
 Female representation and equity are a key part of these plans.

-In 2022 our mean pay gap was 4.7%, which is significantly below the UK average (14.9%).
-An equal proportion of men and women received a bonus, and our bonus mean gap halved to 14%.
+In 2023 our mean pay gap was 4.18%, which is significantly below the UK average (14.3%).
+More women than men received a bonus.
+Our bonus scheme by design is gender neutral.